Loch Doon

 Loch Doon Castle was built in the late

-electric system.
-This system uses water
+for a hydro electric system.
+This system

-the Kendoon Power Station being 10 miles
+area, with the Kendoon Power Station

 The Castle is a great place to visit